 The junior choristers are involved in the Royal School of Church Music ’Voice for Life’ training scheme.
 Assessed at various stages, each singer is given music training, focusing on a wide variety of different musical skills.

 Junior choristers are taught how to read music, how to get the best out of their voices and how to integrate with the group by becoming part of a team.
 By working through coloured progress workbooks, children take a keen interest in their own development and eagerly anticipate the completion of each attainment level, of which there are here are four stages – Light Blue, Dark Blue, Red and Yellow.

 For seniors and experienced juniors there are externally examined awards of Bronze, Silver and Gold worn on green, purple and maroon ribbons respectively, as well as opportunities to attend singing courses and workshops.

 All junior choristers receive a payment at the end of each term based on their level of attendance at services and rehearsals.
 Occasionally they may be invited to sing at weddings, either at St Mary’s or at St Nicholas’, Remenham, for which they are also paid.

 BENEFITS OF CHOIR LIFE

-The choir holds various social events during the year, and in 2014 the juniors enjoyed a visit to Thorpe Park Resort, in Surrey.
+The choir holds various social events during the year.

 Singing in a church choir brings many benefits to young people and is an excellent foundation for many aspects of later life.
 As well as the development of music skills, there is chance to learn to work as a member of a professional team, build social skills, play a crucial part in the regular worship of the Church, and to benefit from Christian teaching and leadership.